MuminjonGuru/Mastering-FireMonkey-Delphi/README.md

 What have I used?

  - The TFloatAnimation component which gives you so many cool things that you can use for creating stunning animations without other resources.
- - Tab transition which lots of  new developer don’t use it.
-It is very simple, you just need to learn the TActionList component.
+ - Tab transition, which lots of  new developers don’t use it.
+It is effortless; you just need to learn the TActionList component.
  - The TRectangle component.
 Why TRectangle not just TLayout or TPanel.
-Because the TRectangle is much more easy to use.
+Because the TRectangle is much more comfortable to use.
  - The System.Threading module that you can use it for creating multi-threaded applications.

 ## Also there are some additional animations for your Delphi FireMonkey Project